An Unwell World?

 Five broad thematic areas articulate with the overarching question of (un)well-being, whether flourishing, making do, surviving, struggling, declining, or dying: Planet, Habitation, Politics and Governance, Relations, Bodies/Minds.
 With these themes, we intend to prompt reflection and open discussion on the purpose and purchase of anthropology on a troubled and damaged planet.
 Focusing on questions of illness and health, well-being and being-unwell, in bodily, institutional, ecological, spiritual, and psychological domains, we invite contributions exploring how anthropological knowledge might envision, anticipate, and forge alternative futures.

-We conceive of this conference as an opportunity for anthropologists to come together to reflect on our own recent experiences, perhaps most glaringly (but not only) of the pandemic, and explicitly revisit our anthropological practice and priorities in a newly post(?)-pandemic world.
-Within the regular conference format there will be workshops on personal and collective resilience, self-awareness, and finding balance and changing disciplinary epistemologies and methods.
+The conference is an opportunity for anthropologists to come together to reflect on our own recent experiences, perhaps most glaringly (but not only) of the pandemic, and explicitly revisit our anthropological practice and priorities in a newly post(?)-pandemic world.
+Within the regular conference format there are workshops on personal and collective resilience, self-awareness, and finding balance and changing disciplinary epistemologies and methods.
 These take place in recognition of, and in response to, the experience of anthropologists through the pandemic, emerging climate crisis and accelerating political uncertainty.

-The conference will be held at SOAS University of London.
+The conference is being held at SOAS University of London.
 SOAS is the leading Higher Education institution in the UK and Europe specialising in the study of Asia, Africa, the Near and Middle East and their diasporas.
 The Anthropology Department at SOAS leads the way in exploring the big issues of our time.
-Located at the heart of the historic Bloomsbury area of London, the main SOAS campus is placed close to the other colleges of the University of London, the British Museum, the British Library, and the West End’s theatres.
-SOAS has its own exhibition space at the Brunei Gallery.
+Located at the heart of the historic Bloomsbury area of London, SOAS is close to the other colleges of the University of London, the British Museum, the British Library, and the West End’s theatres.
 The nearest underground station, Russell Square, offers a direct link to Heathrow Airport and several of London’s main railway stations are within easy reach.
 London’s rich cultural and social life is literally on SOAS’s doorstep!